forge34/forge34/README.md

 ### I'm Mohamed Abdeltawab!

 ##  About Me
-I'm a **Web Developer** with a focus on backend technologies, and a **3rd year Computer Science student**.
-My journey is all about continuous learning, building cool projects, and exploring the world of code.
+I'm a **Web Developer** with a focus on backend technologies, and a 3rd year Computer Science student.
+My journey is all about learning, building projects, and exploring the world of code.

 -  Currently learning **React** and **Node.js / Express**
 -  Interested in diving into the **.NET ecosystem**
--  Interested in data science as well
 -  Interested in DevOps

 ## A Bit More About Me